 The development of 122-mm unguided rockets for the BM-21 “Grad” system was carried out by the Scientific Research Institute-147, which since 1966 has been called the Tula State Scientific Research Institute of Precision Engineering (now called “GUP GNPP“ Splav ”).

 The main types of ammunition for the BM-21 “Grad” salvo fire are rocket projectiles with high-explosive fragmentation and detachable high-explosive fragmentation warheads and a parachute stabilization system, with an incendiary, smoke-smoking and agitation head units, anti-personnel parachute systems for launching anti-personnel units and anti-personnel gear and anti-personnel weapons. minefields, radio jamming, lighting rockets.

-In addition, rockets with a cluster head are used in equipment with two self-aiming (adjustable) warheads and a dual-band infrared guidance system.
-They are intended to destroy armored and other self-propelled equipment (Tanks, BMP, armored personnel carrier, self-propelled guns).
-Also used is a projectile with a cluster head in equipment with cumulative-fragmentation warheads.
-Intended for the destruction of lightly armored vehicles (infantry fighting vehicles, armored personnel carriers, self-propelled guns), manpower, aircraft and helicopters in parking lots.
+In addition, missiles with a cluster head are used in equipment with two self-targeting (adjustable) combat elements and a dual-band infrared guidance system.
+They intend to defeat armored and other self-propelled vehicles (tanks, infantry fighting vehicles, armored personnel carriers, SAU).
+Also used missile with a cassette warhead in equipment with cumulative fragmentation combat elements.
+It was intended to destroy lightly armored vehicles (infantry fighting vehicles, armored personnel carriers, self-propelled artillery systems), manpower, airplanes and helicopters in parking lots.